1950 Giro d'Italia: Classification leadership

 The leader of the general classification – calculated by adding the stage finish times of each rider, and subtracting time bonuses – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
+A one-minute bonus was given to the winner of each stage, the intermediate sprint in the twelve stages containing a sprint, and the winner of a mountain classification climb.
+Second place in those same categories awarded a 30 s time bonus.

 Two additional jerseys were awarded.
 The green jersey was given to the highest ranked non-Italian cyclist in the general classification, and the white jersey was given to the highest ranked independent cyclist in the general classification.
 Another green jersey was awarded to the best placed foreign rider in the general classification.

 There were also some classifications without associated jerseys.
-There was the mountains classification, for which the race organizers selected different mountains that the route crossed and awarded points to the riders who crossed them first.
+There was the mountains classification, for which the race organizers selected different mountains that the route crossed and awarded points to the five riders who crossed them first.

 There was a black jersey (maglia nera) awarded to the rider placed last in the general classification.
 The classification was calculated in the same manner as the general classification.

 Secondly, there was an intermediate sprints classification.
 In twelve stages, there were intermediate sprints midway of the stage, where points for this classification could be won.

 The winner of the team classification was determined by adding the finish times of the best three cyclists per team together and the team with the lowest total time was the winner.
 If a team had fewer than three riders finish, they were not eligible for the classification.

-There several time bonuses awarded to riders for various accomplishments during the race.

 The rows in the following table correspond to the jerseys awarded after that stage was run.
-A one-minute bonus was given to the winner of each stage, the intermediate sprint in the twelve stages containing a sprint, and the winner of a mountain classification climb.
-Second place in those same categories awarded a 30 s time bonus.